kurator-dev/kurator/docs/content/en/docs/fleet-manager/backup/_index.md

 link="./image/backup-arch.svg"
 >}}

-The diagram illustrates:
+### Key Components Overview

-- **Fleet Manager**: The central management entity, responsible for orchestrating the operations.
+- **Kurator Fleet Manager**: The core management component, responsible for managing fleet and backup engines.

-- **Velero Integration**: How the backup and restore processes are handled using Velero.
+- **Backup Engine**: This component handles the backup and restore processes.

 - **Object Storage**: The external storage solutions, such as Minio or cloud providers, where the backups are stored.
-- **Interactions**: The arrows depict the flow of data and interactions between various components.

 To use Kurator for backup, restore, and migration scenarios, you must first configure and install the necessary backup engine plugin.
 Please refer to the subsequent sections for detailed guidance on plugin configuration and instructions for each specific operation.